 John C. Delagrange

-John Delagrange was born on the 27th of July 1932 in small town near Barberton, Ohio.
+John Delagrange was born on the 27th of July 1932 in a small town near Barberton, Ohio.
 After graduating from high school, he and a friend enlisted in the United States Army in 1952.
-John Delagrange received his Basic Training at Fort Knox, Kentucky and was then sent to Fort Riley, Kansas where he received training as an Arial Photo Interpreter.
-In December of 1952, he arrived at Kimpo Air Base via Inchon and was assigned to the 4th Arial Photo Interpretation Company (G-2) where he served until being released from the Army in 1954.
+He received his Basic Training at Fort Knox, Kentucky, and was then sent to Fort Riley, Kansas, where he received training as an Aerial Photo Interpreter.
+In December of 1952, he arrived at Kimpo Air Base via Inchon and was assigned to the 4th Aerial Photo Interpretation Company (G-2) where he served until being released from the Army in 1954.
 During his service in the Korean War, he analyzed photos from reconnaissance missions and helped develop action plans for future missions.
-It was at Kimpo Air Base in September of 1953, where he witnessed the defection of North Korean MiG 15 Pilot, No Kum Sok (Kenneth Rowe).
+It was at Kimpo Air Base in September of 1953 where he witnessed the defection of North Korean MiG 15 Pilot, No Kum Sok (Kenneth Rowe).

 We are so honored to have Steffy’s gracious donation on behalf of her hero, Mr. John Delagrange:

 John Delagrange shares he was trained as a photo interpreter and had difficulty identifying targets in North Korea.
 Using reconnaissance photos of battles throughout the mountains and hills, the United States Army Aerial Photo Interpretation Company (API) Air Intelligence Section pieced together maps in order to create a massive map of Korea.
 Every ravine, elevation, mountain, and hill was labeled by this photo analysis company.

 John Delagrange recalls spending most of his time at Kimpo Air Base, analyzing aerial photos for intelligence.
 He remembers sending a reconnaissance flight to investigate an area of concern on the Imjingang River.
 He highlights that was the location where many of the Chinese troops hid and invaded during the Korean War.